meilisearch/specifications/README.md

+---
+# ⚠️ Archived Repository

+We now use public pages on Notion to describe engine feature usages.

+---

 # Specifications Workflow

 This repository manages the specifications of the Meilisearch API.
 Specifications are meant to describe the expected behavior on a high level and point out identified corner cases.